 Bias Tape: Bias tape or bias binding is a narrow strip of fabric, cut on the bias.
-The strip’s fibers, being at 45 degrees to the length of the strip, makes it stretchier as well as more fluid and more drape-able compared to a strip that is cut on grain.
-Many strips can be pieced together into a long “tape.”
-The tape’s width varies from about 1/2″ to about 3″ depending on applications.
+The strip's fibers, being at 45 degrees to the length of the strip, make it stretchier as well as more fluid and more drape-able compared to a strip that is cut on grain.
+Many strips can be pieced together into a long "tape."
+The tape's width varies from about ½" to about 3" depending on applications.
 Bias tape is used in making piping, binding seams, finishing raw edges, etc. It is often used on the edges of quilts, placemats, and bibs, around armhole and neckline edges instead of a facing, and as a simple strap or tie for casual bags or clothing.
-Strips of fabric cut on the bias, often turned under and pressed, and used for bindings, facings, or other application where there is a need for stretch or accommodation to curves.
+Strips of fabric cut on the bias, often turned under and pressed, and used for bindings, facings, or other applications where there is a need for stretch or accommodation to curves.
 Often found finishing the edge of a blanket or quilt.

 Blind hem stitch: Sewing stitch that is not meant to be seen on the right side of the fabric, usually accomplished by picking up one thread of the fabric at a time rather than going through the full fabric to make a stitch.
 The best finish is done by hand, but many sewing machines come with a blind hem attachment and the manual is the best guide for how to use it and produce virtually invisible hems.

 Buttonhole: A cut in the fabric that is bound with stitching, just large enough to allow a button to pass through.
-Buttonholes are mostly made by machine these days, but many people do still prefer to make them by hand, using a special buttonhole stitch.
+Buttonholes are mostly made by machines these days, but many people do still prefer to make them by hand, using a special buttonhole stitch.

-Casing: Fabric envelope of sorts for en”casing” elastic, a drawstring, or similar material, usually along a waistline, cuff, hem.
+Casing: Fabric envelope of sorts for en"casing" elastic, a drawstring, or similar material, usually along a waistline, cuff, hem.
 Elastic waist slacks have a casing into which the elastic is woven.
-Sweat pants have a turned up casing into through which elastic is encased (if there are not ribbed cuffs).
-Also the channel at the top of curtains through which the curtain rod is placed.
+Sweat pants have a turned up casing through which elastic is encased (if there are not ribbed cuffs).
+Also, the channel at the top of curtains through which the curtain rod is placed.

-Clipping Curves: Methods vary from person to person, but to clip a curve keep in mind that an outside curve (shaped like an upside down U) needs to be clipped to within a breath of the seam line.
+Clipping Curves: Methods vary from person to person, but to clip a curve keep in mind that an outside curve (shaped like an upside-down U) needs to be clipped to within a breath of the seam line.
 An inside curve (shaped like a right side up U) can be either clipped or you can cut very small notches (V shape) out of the curve itself in order to have it lay flat and not make bunches when the project or garment is done.
 If you use a serger to finish your seams, clipping is not an issue.

 Cutting Line: On a pattern, the outermost dark line is the line upon which you cut.
 Traditions vary; some people cut through the center of this line, others cut just to the outside of this line.